-The 2020 Series C Bonds are subject to the foregoing special redemption or special mandatory tender for purchase from the proceeds of Refunding Bonds issued in an amount not greater than any prepayment of a Mortgage Loan (including the 2020 Mortgage Loan) received by the Corporation, which prepayment is not used to redeem Bonds.
+The 2022 Bonds are subject to the foregoing special redemption or special mandatory tender for purchase from the proceeds of Refunding Bonds issued in an amount not greater than any prepayment of a Mortgage Loan (including a 2022 Mortgage Loan) received by the Corporation, which prepayment is not used to redeem Bonds.

-Amounts that may be applied to the foregoing special redemption or special mandatory tender for purchase include, but are not limited to: any prepayment of the 2020 Mortgage Loan by the 2020 Borrower, or proceeds of foreclosure proceedings or proceeds of any credit enhancement with respect to the 2020 Mortgage Loan which is in default; upon the filing of a Cash Flow Statement, any prepayment of, or any such proceeds with respect to, any other Mortgage Loans (except any Mortgage Loan financed under a Supplemental Resolution that prohibits such use); unexpended proceeds of the 2020 Series C Bonds; and, upon the filing of a Cash Flow Statement, amounts held in the Revenue Account that are not required to be used for other purposes.
+Amounts that may be applied to the foregoing special redemption or special mandatory tender for purchase include, but are not limited to: any prepayment of a 2022 Mortgage Loan by the 2022 Borrower, or proceeds of foreclosure proceedings or proceeds of any credit enhancement with respect to a 2022 Mortgage Loan which is in default; upon the filing of a Cash Flow Statement, any prepayment of, or any such proceeds with respect to, any other Mortgage Loans (except any Mortgage Loan financed under a Supplemental Resolution that prohibits such use); unexpended proceeds of the 2022 Bonds; and, upon the filing of a Cash Flow Statement, amounts held in the Revenue Account that are not required to be used for other purposes.

-Sinking Fund Redemption of 2020 Series C Bonds
+Sinking Fund Redemption of 2022 Bonds

-The 2020 Series C Bonds maturing on August 1, 2035 are subject to redemption at a Redemption Price equal to one hundred percent (100%) of the principal amount thereof, plus accrued interest to the date of redemption thereof, from mandatory Sinking Fund Payments which are required to be made in amounts sufficient to redeem on February 1 and August 1 of each year the principal amount of such 2020 Series C Bonds specified for each of the Redemption Dates shown below:
+The 2022 Bonds maturing on August 1, 2037 are subject to redemption at a Redemption Price equal to one hundred percent (100%) of the principal amount thereof, plus accrued interest to the date of redemption thereof, from mandatory Sinking Fund Payments which are required to be made in amounts sufficient to redeem on February 1 and August 1 of each year the principal amount of such 2022 Bonds specified for each of the Redemption Dates shown below: